samsondav/hook_line_and_slacker/README.md

 # HookLineAndSlacker

-You must provide your slack token using the SLACK_TOKEN=XXX env variable (you can get a token [here](https://api.slack.com/custom-integrations/legacy-tokens)).
+You must provide the following ENV variables:

+  * SLACK_TOKEN=your-slack-token (you can get a token [here](https://api.slack.com/custom-integrations/legacy-tokens)).
+  * CHANNEL=channel-name (the name of the slack channel to post to)

 To start the app: